 Project Centric Learning (PCL) is a powerful tool for students to work in areas of their choice and strengths.
 Students can solve socially relevant problems using various technologies from relevant disciplines.
 The various socially relevant domains can be like Health care, Agriculture, Defense, Education, Smart City, Smart Energy and Swaccha Bharat Abhiyan.
-Students can be evaluated for higher order skills of Blooms taxanomy like 'analyze, design and apply'.
-This course is capable of imparting handson experience and self learning to the students which will help them throughout their career.
+Students can be evaluated for higher order skills of Blooms taxonomy like 'analyze, design and apply'.
+This course is capable of imparting hands on experience and self-learning to the students which will help them throughout their career.
 This is a step ahead in line with national policy of Atmanirbhar Bharat.

 Preamble - The content and process mentioned below is the guideline document for the faculties and students to start with.
 It is not to limit the flexibility of faculty and students; rather they are free to explore their creativity beyond the guideline mentioned herewith.
 This course is designed to encourage and ensure application of technology for solving real world problems using an interdisciplinary approach.
-Students need to plan their work in following steps

-- 1) Formation of project group comprising of 4-5 students.
-Multidisciplinary groups are allowed - 2) A supervisor/mentor teacher assigned to individual groups. - 3) Carrying out literature survey
+- 9. Formation of project group comprising of 4-5 students.
+Multidisciplinary groups are allowed

+- 10. A supervisor/mentor teacher assigned to individual groups.

+- 11. Carrying out literature survey

-- 4) Finalization of problem statement
+- 12. Finalization of problem statement

-- 5) Planning the project execution
+- 13. Planning the project execution

-- 6) Execution of project and testing
+- 14. Execution of project and testing

-- 7) Writing a report
+- 15. Writing a report

-- 8) Publication in the form of research paper / patent/ copyright as found suitable by supervisor/mentor
+- 16. Publication in the form of research paper/patent/copyright as found suitable by supervisor/mentor